mibuthu/wp-comment-guestbook/readme.txt

 == Installation ==

-The easiest version of installing is to go to the admin page.
-There you can install new plugins in the menu Plugins -> Add new.
+The easiest way to install is using the wordpress plugin installation mechanism.
+On the admin page you can install new plugins in "Plugins" -> "Add new".
 Search for "Comment Guestbook" and press "Install now".

 If you want to install the plugin manually download the zip-file and extract the files in your wp-content/plugins folder.